csci3395-f19/spark-in-class-code-Redzango/README.md

 The current model for the pair-wise particle interaction is the Morse model, defined as U(r)=D[(1-e^{-a(r-r0)})^2-1].
 But, there are at least two other interaction models, naimly the Poschl-Teller, U(r)=-D/cosh(r/r0)^2, and the VanderWalls potential.
 Does changing which interaction model used affect any of the statistic found or answers to the questions?

+The structure of this data set is just a sorted list of energy values.

 ## Set 2 - Adiabatic Eigenvectors
 This data set is the eigenvector solutions to the adiabatic hamiltonian.
 Adiabatic separation is a technique used to help numerically approximate the solutions to the analytically unsolvable schrodinger wave equations for a four-body particle collision.
 The adiabatic subproblem incorporates all the hyper-angular dependencies as well as the interparticle interactions, leaving out the hyper-radial kinetic energy components.
 This data shows the potential energy channels available to the system, and each curve is a solution to one of the infinite set of 1st order linear differential equations that describe the adiabatic states of the system.
 Like the eigenvalue data, this data is dependent on D, the Depth of the potential that models the strength of the interparticle interactions.
 Also like the eigenvalues, this data can benefit in accuracy and sheer size with the ability to do more intensive calculations.
 The chaos of this adiabatic system can also be statistically analyzed using a probability histogram of the spacings between each curve at EACH radial point.
 Does the chaos at any given hyper-radius change as D changes?